Psychocare Health Pvt Ltd Announces Strategic Collaboration with Novo Integrated Sciences to Introduce Innovative Healthcare Solutions Globally - www.lokmattimes.com

 Psychocare Health Pvt Ltd Announces Strategic Collaboration with Novo Integrated Sciences to Introduce Innovative Healthcare Solutions Globally

-PNN New Delhi [India], January 11: Psychocare Health Pvt.
-Ltd. India (PCHPL) has recently entered into a Master Collaboration ...
+New Delhi (India), January 12: Psychocare Health Pvt.
+Ltd. India (PCHPL) has recently entered into a Master Collaboration Agreement ...

-New Delhi [India], January 11: Psychocare Health Pvt.
+New Delhi (India), January 12: Psychocare Health Pvt.
 Ltd. India (PCHPL) has recently entered into a Master Collaboration Agreement with Novo Integrated Sciences, Inc. (NASDAQ: NVOS), marking a strategic move to introduce innovative healthcare solutions to the Indian market.
 This collaboration also aims to extend healthcare-related products to the North American market, showcasing a commitment to global expansion and the introduction of state-of-the-art healthcare technologies.

 The partnership between PCHPL and Novo is set to bolster their presence in the pharmaceutical, nutraceutical, dietary, and protein-based food products industry in India and North America.